utkarsh542/WhiteDevil/README.md

 * Please Visit [Xtra-Plugins](https://github.com/DevsExpo/Xtra-Plugins) To Checkout Xtra-Plugins.

-# Licence 📋
+## Licence 📋
 [![GNU GPLv3 Image](https://www.gnu.org/graphics/gplv3-127x51.png)](http://www.gnu.org/licenses/gpl-3.0.en.html)

 * Copyright (C) 2020-2021 by DevsExpo@Github, < https://github.com/DevsExpo >.

-FridayUserbot is Free Software: You can use, study share and improve it at your will.
+WhiteDevilX is Free Software: You can use, study share and improve it at your will.
 Specifically you can redistribute and/or modify it under the terms of the [GNU General Public License](https://www.gnu.org/licenses/gpl.html) as published by the Free Software Foundation, either version 3 of the License, or